As a school we a pleased to be able to offer hot and cold meals, which are provided by our partnership with Educaterers.

 The principle idea behind our lunch time offer is that children have an opportunity to spend their lunchtime relaxing with their friends whilst enjoying their preferred choice from our school menu or their own packed lunch.

-The hall offers a calm space for children to sit and eat their lunch.
-The facilities and dining experience aims to develop children’s social skills and indepdence, by offering a more formal experience (plates, bowls, cutlery rather than traditional ‘all-in-one’ trays).
+The Hall offers a calm space for children to sit and eat their lunch.
+The facilities and dining experience aims to develop children’s social skills and independence, by offering a more formal experience (plates, bowls, cutlery rather than traditional ‘all-in-one’ trays).

 Payment for Lunches